suzukiak1112/chemical_evolution/README.md

 reading HNe: HNe_Z001
 ......

-5.It finishes by creating results, abundance.txt and evolution.txt
+# 5. It finishes by creating results, abundance.txt and evolution.txt